AndresMpa/dotfiles/README.md

 - [ ] Update documentation
 - [x] Reduce amount of wallpapers
 - [ ] Make a better wallpaper switcher
 - [ ] Add a better way to install fonts
+- [ ] Update instalation script to Sway config

 ---